John L. Rapier: Confederate States service

 On August 1, he was ordered to report to Secretary Mallory, where he was then assigned to the Marine Camp at Drewry's Bluff, James River, Virginia, as part of Company A. He served there briefly until he was ordered on December 22, 1863, to report to Admiral Franklin Buchanan, commander of the Mobile Squadron.
 On arrival on December 28, he was assigned to the Mobile Marine Barracks.
 On August 3, 1864, Rapier and several fellow marines were ordered to reinforce Fort Gaines on Dauphin Island, Mobile Bay, Alabama, during which time he was made Major W. R. Browne's adjutant.
 Thus he participated in the Battle of Mobile Bay.
 When the commanding officer of the fort, Colonel Charles D. Anderson, held a council with his officers on August 6, he revealed a document he wished them to sign, surrendering the fort.
 Rapier and one other marine, were some of the very few that refused to sign.
 Rapier was captured on August 8, 1864.
 He later escaped from prison in New Orleans on October 13, 1864, by making his way through the swamps and bayous until he reached Mobile on November 10.
 He met up with Captain Fry, a relative, who gave him command of two 32-pounder guns on the gunboat Morgan.
 He participated in the Battle of Spanish Fort and the Battle of Fort Blakely in April 1865.
 He was on this boat until he surrendered on May 4, 1865.
 He was paroled May 10, 1865, at Nanna Hubba Bluff, Alabama.

 After the war

 After the war, he married the daughter of a former commander, Regina St. Paul, in 1866, and after her death, he married Regina Demouy.

 In 1866, Rapier took a position at the Mobile Times with his father-in-law Major St. Paul.
 The Times was later consolidated into the Mobile Register.
 He later became part owner, with Colonel John Forsyth, and upon the death of the latter, became the sole owner in 1877.

 In December 1894, President Grover Cleveland appointed him Postmaster of Mobile, which position he held until March 1897.
-He was a member of the Catholic Knights of America, and for many years a member of the Striker's Independent Society and the Mobile Mardis Gras Society Order of Myths.
+He was a member of the Catholic Knights of America, and for many years a member of the Striker's Independent Society and the Mobile Mardi Gras Society Order of Myths.

 Rapier died on May 7, 1905, in Mobile, and was buried in the Catholic Cemetery.